snowplow/documentation/docs/recipes/recipe-user-engagement/index.md

 - Build a user stitching table to make sure you are including all user activity correctly based on the different identifiers you observe across platforms, including a custom set user ID.
 You can explore Snowplow's approach to user stitching in [our single customer view recipe](/docs/recipes/recipe-single-customer-view/index.md).
 - Instrument additional events to better understand how your users are engaging with you.
-- Start to think about how you might use user attributes and user behaviour to segment your user base.
+- Start to think about how you might use user attributes and user behavior to segment your user base.
 Segmentation is the first step towards personalizing user experience.